My experience with exceptional cameras goes back to the Nikon F1 that I started using in 1969 when a college roommate and I headed off to Alaska.

 The Canon lacks the GPS capability of the Nikon P520 but I have found a very satisfactory substitute through using MyTracks on my Android phone.
 I am able to import to the GPX file into Lightroom and sync the GPS data with my photos.
 It is a simple and elegant solution which avoids waiting for a camera to acquire a GPS signal.
 The GIS data in this album of a hike at the Point on Emerald Isle came from MyTracks on my LG Spectrum photo.
 The photos are from my Canon Powershot SX50 HS.

 Unless I have made a mistake and one of the images from another of my cameras slipped in, I believe all the pictures in this album were taken my Canon SX50 HS.
 The Canon also does an exceptional job on landscape pictures.
 I offer up this image of the Edenton, NC waterfront.

 If you need a versatile camera that is light weight, quickly focuses, takes great pictures, and has an unbelievable zoom ability, take a close look at the Canon SX50 HS.

 I have been a Nikon user for over forty years and this camera is one of the best that I have ever used.
 I paid only $389 for the camera.
 It is a fantastic camera for the money.

-The camera was well worth the money and I think the shots that I got from it were welcome additions to our recent book, A Week at the Beach- The 2013 Emerald Isle Travel Guide.
+The camera was well worth the money and I think the shots that I got from it were welcome additions to our book, A Week at the Beach- The Emerald Isle Travel Guide.
 In our latest Kindle addition I sized the photos for optimal viewing on the latest tablets.
 The rich colors of the Canon and quick focusing are hard to beat in a camera in this price range.